-On the 2015-29-01 I've given a presentation during the event night at the Digital Retropark in Offenbach/Germany.
-The event was recorded and is now available a video with German audio.
+On 2015-29-01, I've given a presentation during the event night at the Digital Retropark in Offenbach/Germany.
+The event was recorded and is now available as a video with German audio.
 I've created this tutorial page for the Atari 2600 Video Computer System (VCS) to host the related information.
-The purpose of the tutorial is to show interested people the history of the Atari 2600, explain the hardware design decisions and how they impact the way of programming - making programming the Atari 2600 a very unique experience and challenge.
-And I show and explain examples that illustrate how programmers adopted the limitations and strengths of the machine to create better and better graphics in the course of 30 years.
+The purpose of the tutorial is to show interested people the history of the Atari 2600, explain the hardware design decisions, and how they impacted the way of programming - making programming the Atari 2600 a unique experience and challenge.
+And I describe examples illustrating how programmers adopted the machine's limitations and strengths to create better graphics over 30 years.
 The following material is available for you:

 - English video, recorded at the "plugIn - Geek out" event at SAP in January 2014.
 This video is 35 minutes long and consists of two parts.
 The first part gives a short overview of the history and inner workings.
 In the second part, I show how to code for the Atari 2600 using WUDSN IDE.
 Changing a single line of code and seeing immediately what happens brings you as close as possible to the machine.